 marriages “succeed” with a fair number of angry exchanges.

 principle of communication: the “meaning of the communication

-that it elicits”.
-More often than not, anger gets the
+is the response that it elicits”.
+More often than not,

 opposite response from what an angry person consciously intends while